Shahbaz’s defamation suit: Judge says Daily Mail must produce evidence

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: London High Court’s judge Justice Sir Matthew Nicklin’s relied on allegations in Mail on Sunday’s article by David Rose -- declaring Shahbaz Sharif guilty of corruption, money-laundering and receiving commission -- to rule that the paper will now have to prove that Shahbaz Sharif and his family members “stole” and “embezzled tens of millions of pounds of public money and laundering it in Britain”.
+LONDON: London High Court judge Justice Sir Matthew Nicklin relied on allegations in Mail on Sunday’s article by David Rose -- declaring Shahbaz Sharif guilty of corruption, money-laundering and receiving commission -- to rule that the paper will now have to prove that Shahbaz Sharif and his family members “stole” and “embezzled tens of millions of pounds of public money and laundering it in Britain”.

 The article by David Rose was published in Mail Online and Mail on Sunday on 19 July, 2019 on a two-page spread carrying multiple photos and illustrations of Shahbaz Sharif.